 I came to Iyengar yoga after years of severe back pain, trying many forms of rehabilitation and eventually having had surgery.
 While my healed back has become a true testament to the power of the practice, physical benefit doesn’t fully encapsulate the meaning or value of my Iyengar yoga journey.
 I believe that everyone’s experience with yoga is different, but for me, Iyengar yoga has provided nothing less than a new lease on life.
 My practice is fueled by a commitment to live healthfully and without pain.
 My teaching is fueled by pure gratitude.
 I am deeply moved and inspired by the sense of playfulness and self discovery that Iyengar Yoga affords and aim to bring these qualities to each of my classes.

-Stephanie is co-founder of Studio Po and an Internationally Certified Iyengar Yoga teacher at the Intermediate Junior 3 level.
+Stephanie is an Internationally Certified Iyengar Yoga teacher at the Intermediate Junior 3 level.
 She is continuously working to deepen her understanding of yoga, and has had the privilege of studying with the Iyengar family in Pune, India on several occasions.
 Stephanie also studies regularly with Senior Iyengar Yoga Teacher, Marlene Mawhinney.
 In a volunteer capacity, Stephanie is a member of the Board of Directors for the Iyengar Yoga Association of Canada.

 As a professional dancer, I struggled with the challenges that came with having scoliosis (a spinal curvature).
 I had been studying many different styles of yoga for many years, when I happened upon an Iyengar Yoga class taught by certified Iyengar Yoga teacher, Susan Richardson.
 The precise and detailed instruction of Iyengar Yoga gave me a greater understanding of the asanas and took me deeper into the landscape of my being to calm my nervous system and help me to gain balance, strength and confidence in every area of my life.
 As Iyengar Yoga became such an important part of my life, I decided to pursue teacher training.
 I wanted to share my passion with others who also desire to align their mind with their body, and be as healthy and whole as they can be.